Last Updated on

 - Chamfer Bit – Used to make any beveled edge on things like the table corner which are intended for decorative purposes.

 - Flush-trim Bits – Good for trimming the edge of any material flush with another one’s edge like trimming a veneered surface flush using a pattern or substrate to create various identical pieces.
 They usually have one pilot bearing that has the same diameter as the cutter.
-The bearing can be at the base or at the tip of the bit.
+The bearing can be at the base or the tip of the bit.

 - Edge Bits – Ogee and cove belong to this category are used to cut different kinds of edges for multiple decorative uses.

-- Rabbeting Bits – Used when you need to cut a shoulder to make a joinery of two pieces of wood together.
+- Rabbeting Bits – Used when you need to cut a shoulder to make joinery of two pieces of wood together.
 Like straight bits that are available in a variety of sizes.

 Something else you need to know about bits is the shank size.
 Each router can handle specific shank sizes.
 Few of the expensive routers can include up to four distinct shank diameters.